mlissner/michaeljaylissner.com/content/ch-ch-ch-ch-changes.md

-Well, we got back from Peru on Sunday (pictures forthcoming), and today was my last day at work with the <a href="http://ehsd.org/comm000.html" target="_blank">Community Services Bureau</a> of Contra Costa County.
+Well, we got back from Peru on Sunday (pictures forthcoming), and today was my last day at work with the <a href="http://ehsd.org/comm000.html">Community Services Bureau</a> of Contra Costa County.

 I've never worked somewhere for so long - all in all,  it was about three